 What if I tell you that you that staying in the Taj Mahal Palace is not just staying in a hotel but actually being in the presence of ” Art & history”.
 Don’t believe me?
 Check out this painting by none other than M. F. Hussain stationed right behind the reception.

 Staying in Mumbai, I never really bought the idea of a staycation.
 What with the whole world to explore, different cultures to be experienced, different cuisines to be tried out, one doesn’t really think of checking in a hotel in ones own city.
 Things are different for me now.
 With a 3 month old baby and Covid still present, my options are limited.
 Thus to celebrate my birthday we decided to finally step out of our house and go for a staycation.
-The only hotel that first came to our mind was ” The Taj Mahal Palace”.
+What better than a one night stay in ” The Taj Mahal Palace” Mumbai.

 Location of Taj Mahal palace